'Truly a marathon': How residents, businesses and town councils are intensifying the war against rats

 These frequent rat sightings have affected his impression of how clean his estate is.

 "When you see rats, you don't see them as a domestic animal ...
-When you see a pest, you don't feel good," said the 55-year-old engineer.
+When you see a pest, you don't feel good," the 55-year-old engineer said.

-At least twice a week, she sees "very big" ones while walking her dog who enjoys chasing after the rats.
+At least twice a week, she sees "very big" ones while walking her dog, which enjoys chasing after the rats.

-"Especially near the McDonald's rubbish bin (at Elias Community Centre), there's a lot.
-And one time, a rat ran into my unit and it came to the balcony," said Ms Foong, who said the incident left her rattled about keeping food out at home.
+"Especially near the McDonald's rubbish bin (at Elias Community Centre), there are many of them.
+And one time, a rat ran into my unit and it came to the balcony," Ms Foong said, adding that the incident left her rattled about keeping food out or uncovered at home.

 A CNA TODAY map of reports in Pasir Ris West, compiled from crowdsourced feedback and ground reporting, received 27 reports of rat sightings, with most residents having spotted rodents near – or even in – their homes.

-Last year, CNA’s Talking Point collated an interactive map highlighting rat hotspots based on public feedback, identifying Tampines and Hougang as two areas which received most of the reports.
+Last year, CNA's Talking Point collated an interactive map highlighting rat hotspots based on public feedback, identifying Tampines and Hougang as two areas that received most of the reports.

+Rat burrow numbers are counted by NEA on a two-month surveillance cycle.

-To tackle the problem, NEA and the Singapore Food Agency (SFA) said they jointly took enforcement action against about 480 errant premises owners for rat-related lapses in the first half of 2025, mostly for poor refuse management – up from 380 for the same period a year ago.
+To tackle the problem, NEA and the Singapore Food Agency (SFA) said they jointly took enforcement action against about 480 errant premises owners for rat-related lapses in the first half of this year, mostly for poor refuse management – up from 380 for the same period a year ago.

-Town councils and grassroots organisations have also stepped up their response to address rat-related feedback from residents using new technologies such as thermal sensing devices and educating residents on proper food waste disposal to avoid attracting such pests.
+Town councils and grassroots organisations have also stepped up their responses to address rat-related feedback from residents using new technologies such as thermal sensing devices, as well as educating residents on proper food waste disposal to avoid attracting such pests.

-As rat sightings and burrows numbers rise across estates, CNA TODAY spoke to residents, business owners and town councils in several rat hotspots to examine how the rat situation has evolved and what will make a difference in keeping Singapore's rodents in check.
+As rat sightings and burrow numbers rise across estates, CNA TODAY spoke to residents, business owners and town councils in several rat hotspots to examine how the rat situation has evolved and what would make a difference in keeping rodents in check.

 LIVING AND WORKING WITH RATS

-In estates like Pasir Ris West, Tampines and Hougang, many residents said rat activity is not uncommon, though for most residents, it does not significantly disrupt daily life – with a rat darting past during one resident's interview with CNA TODAY in Hougang.
+In the Pasir Ris West, Tampines and Hougang estates, many residents said that rat activity is common, though for most of these residents, it does not significantly disrupt daily life.

+A rat darted past during one resident's interview with CNA TODAY in Hougang, for instance.

-For business owners however – especially those running food-and-beverage stalls – concerns about hygiene, safety and customer confidence are more acute.
+However, for business owners, especially those running food-and-beverage stalls, concerns about hygiene, safety and customer confidence are more acute.

-But the situation has improved over the past two months after pest control firms filled up burrows, he said.
+The situation has improved over the past two months after pest control firms filled up burrows, he noticed.

-Agreeing, Ms Joyce Chia, 61, a seamstress at Elias Mall, said she has noticed fewer rats when she is closing the stall since rat burrows around Elias Mall have been treated – though there is occasionally a foul smell from rats dying.
+Agreeing, Ms Joyce Chia, 61, a seamstress at Elias Mall, said she has noticed fewer rats when she is closing the stall since rat burrows around Elias Mall have been treated, though there is occasionally a foul smell from the dead rats.

-While Mr Loh and Ms Chia have seen some improvements in Pasir Ris West, other business owners say rats are a perennial challenge that is not just unpleasant but costly, from having to replace stock gnawed on by rodents to taking their own measures to keep them at bay.
+While Mr Loh and Ms Chia have seen some improvements in Pasir Ris West, other business owners said that rats are a perennial challenge that is not just unpleasant but costly, from having to replace stock gnawed on by the rodents to taking their own measures to keep them at bay.

-At Block 317 in Hougang, Mrs Hadijah Deen, who runs a small convenience store, said she had to discard some products like chocolate bars and a packet of milk powder that had holes after spotting rats inside and around her shop.
+At Block 317 in Hougang, Mrs Hadijah Deen, who runs a small convenience store, said that she had to discard some products, including chocolate bars and a packet of milk powder that had holes, after she spotted rats inside and around her shop.

-Over at Our Tampines Hub, Mr Daniel Loh, 44, spent around S$150 to install closed-circuit television cameras to monitor rat activity and spikes to deter rodents in his Japanese food stall at the hawker centre.
+At Our Tampines Hub, Mr Daniel Loh, 44, spent around S$150 to install closed-circuit television cameras to monitor rat activity and spikes to deter rodents from getting to his Japanese food stall at the hawker centre.

 "There are many rats that run on top (of the stall) and it's too open, so it's very tricky.
 The rats can get across to all the stalls and the mall through the wires and the piping, even after you close the shutters," he said.

-He added that the situation has improved with the hawker centre's current pest control company, whose updates on the lures, poison and types of rats caught have given stallholders reassurance that the problem is being closely tracked.
+He added that the situation has improved with the hawker centre's current pest control company, which provides updates on the lures, poison and types of rats caught.
+These have reassured stallholders that the problem is being closely tracked.

 Ms Su Thwe, 48, a hawker who has been serving up Hokkien mee in Hougang for the past 20 years, said she used to see many more rats coming from the burrows in grassy areas nearby, but things have improved over the past two months.

-But 72-year-old hawker Luo Da Pao said that keeping one's own stall clean, or a business owner's other pest control efforts, are not enough when rats enter the store from the ceiling.
+However, 72-year-old hawker Luo Da Pao said that keeping one's stall clean, or a business owner's other pest control efforts, are not enough when rats enter the store from the ceiling.

-"They come in at night, sometimes we can see them in the afternoon.
-I see them three or four times a week," said Mr Luo, claiming some of them are almost as long as his forearm.
+"They get in at night.
+Sometimes, we can see them in the afternoon.
+I see them three or four times a week," Mr Luo said, claiming that some of them were almost as long as his forearm.

-Mr Joginder Gulati, 63, who operates an Indian cuisine stall at the Our Tampines Hub hawker centre, said that he worries that rat sightings in the vicinity will result in customers unfairly shunning businesses at the centre.
+Mr Joginder Gulati, 63, who operates an Indian food stall at the Our Tampines Hub hawker centre, said there is the worry that rat sightings in the vicinity would result in customers unfairly shunning businesses there.

-"Everybody will be worried about rats, because people will get sick and less people will come (to eat)," said Mr Joginder, who has had his stall for eight years.
+"Everybody will be worried about rats, because people will get sick and fewer people will come (to eat)," Mr Joginder added.
+He has had his stall for eight years.

-His concerns are not unfounded with residents across the island admitting that they have avoided eateries if they spot a rat in the area.
+His concerns are not unfounded, with residents across the island admitting that they have avoided eateries after they spotted a rat in the area.

-Hougang resident Leonard Lim has spotted rats at one of the coffee shops near his home darting between stalls, and occasionally even entering them.
-Mr Lim, a community care professional in his 50s who moved into the area 18 months ago, recounted one such unsettling experience while dining with his son.
+Hougang resident Leonard Lim has spotted rats darting between stalls at one of the coffee shops near his home, and occasionally even entering them.
+Mr Lim, a community care professional in his 50s who moved into the area 18 months ago, recounted one such unsettling experience while eating with his son.

 "My son was alarmed, seeing the rat (running by) so fast, and it's quite big," he said, adding that the rats' proximity to the stalls left him with some concerns.

-Since then, Mr Lim said he seldom visits the coffee shop despite noticing that stall owners have set up traps around their premises.
+Since then, he seldom visits the coffee shop despite noticing that stall owners have set up traps around their premises.

-For some residents, rat encounters have had less impact on their food choices but have affected the way they conduct their daily lives including avoiding walking near certain areas.
+For some residents, encounters with rats have had less impact on their food choices but have affected the way they conduct their daily lives, which includes choosing not to walk near certain areas.

-For Ms Jisha Gopalakrishnan Nair, 38, an engineer, encountering rats in Hougang was "very scary" after she accidentally stepped on a baby rat while walking in the park.
+Ms Jisha Gopalakrishnan Nair said her encounter with rats in Hougang was "very scary", after she accidentally stepped on a baby rat while walking in the park.

-She described feeling something soft underfoot as she crossed the path and said the skin crawling sensation lingered long after.
+The 38-year-old engineer described feeling something soft underfoot as she crossed the path and said the skin-crawling sensation lingered long after the incident.

-"My family has called the town council a few times to update them about the rat situation, but each time it seems like there are still a lot of rats roaming around the neighbourhood," said Ms Chua, a 21-year-old human resource executive.
+"My family has called the town council a few times to update them about the rat situation but each time, it seems like there are still many rats roaming around the neighbourhood," the 21-year-old human resource executive said.

 Polytechnic student Rayen Peh, 17, who often frequents Hougang Neighbourhood Park, sees rats in the area about three times a week but is not too bothered by them.
 However, he hopes that the authorities can explore more humane ways of managing the rodent problem.